billhails/MetaData/README.md

 ### demo-specific
 * demonstrate the use of middleware to handle linkedin-style friend requests
-* Redis for push notifications
+* Redis for push notifications?